Help improve your experience of MyMarsden

 Young man checking smartphone credit alex nemo hanse unsplash

-Supporting the Trust’s MyMarsden team throughout the launch has been the MyMarsden Patient and Public Involvement (PPI) Group.
-Made up of a diverse mix of patients, carers and members of the public, the Group provides feedback to the hospital on the reality of accessing and using MyMarsden.
+The MyMarsden Patient and Public Involvement (PPI) Group has played a vital role in supporting the Trust’s MyMarsden team throughout the launch.
+This group comprises a diverse mix of patients, carers, and members of the public, offering valuable feedback on the experience of accessing and using MyMarsden.

-• Helped develop a patient survey to obtain feedback on how patients were finding viewing their results in MyMarsden.
+• Co-developed a patient survey to gather feedback on viewing results in MyMarsden.

-As a result of the PPI feedback, information and guidance has also been added to the MyMarsden FAQ page.
+• Additional guidance has been added to the MyMarsden FAQ page.

 CLOSED: This discussion has concluded.